microsoft/BotFramework-WebChat/SAMPLES.md

 }
 ```

-# Style set
+# Styling

-Style set is a set of CSS rules that will be applied to each individual components.
+Style set is a set of CSS rules that will be applied to each individual component.
 These rules contains customizations like margin and padding.
 It cannot be used to override CSS rules that will break layout, such as flexbox.

 ## Tweaking variables for style set